Gah! That sound!

 - In an 80's Cracked Magazine sendup about what would happen if the Moral Guardians forced the A-Team to be less violent, the A-Team is forced to use less violent methods of subduing the villains.
 It concludes with B.A. scraping his nails across a blackboard to make the kidnappers surrender.

-- First thing heard in the opening title-track of Krabathor's Orthodox album.
+- First thing heard in the opening title-track of Krabathor's Orthodox album is a long screech from a chalkboard before the riffs kick in.

 - One Garfield strip◊ had Garfield threaten to do this near Jon so he would give him the last cup of coffee in the house.